DavidGoudet/license_management_system/README.md

 bundle exec rspec
 ```

-## Improvements
-- The authentication layer needs to be implemented
-- We need to add search bars because users and products could grow infinitely
-- A flow for CI/CD should be added (For now, Rubocop was used for formatting)
-- Business improvements: bulk license upload, analytics, better expiration system, notifications.

 ## Project Architecture
 The application follows a standard MVC structure, with most features handled through CRUD controllers.